Modern Slavery statement

 We know that our supply chain presents the greatest risk of Slavery and Human Trafficking so our relationship with suppliers is a critical part of our commitment to eliminating modern slavery.

-UKSBS contractual spend in the 2023-24 financial year was just under £27.5 million across 172 suppliers (70% of this figure is with the top five suppliers IBM, Oracle, AMS, Hays & PwC) providing mainly IT hardware, software and associated support, staff including contingent labour and professional services.
+UKSBS contractual spend in the 2024-25 financial year was £26.1 million across 160 suppliers (77.2% of this figure is with our top five highest spend suppliers IBM, Oracle, AMS, Hays & PwC) providing mainly IT hardware, software and associated support, staff, including contingent labour, and professional services.
 UKSBS suppliers have been appointed primarily through Crown Commercial Services (CCS) frameworks.
-The geographical profile of these suppliers is predominantly UK/EU based; however, some companies (ICT based) will naturally have global supply chains that are subcontracted to support their business.
+The geographical profile of these suppliers is predominantly UK / EU based; however, we recognise that some companies (predominantly ICT based) will naturally have global supply chains, beyond our tier 1 supply chain, that are subcontracted to support their business.

-• An assessment for every new supplier during the onboarding process, including the acceptance by suppliers to comply with any procedural or legislative code of conduct regarding the payment of invoices.
+• An assessment for every new supplier during the onboarding process, including the acceptance by suppliers to comply with any procedural or legislative code of conduct regarding the payment of invoices within 30 days.

-• The incorporation of Modern Slavery contractual obligations and adherence with the Act across UKSBS’s suite of Terms and Conditions for all contracts.
+• The incorporation of Modern Slavery contractual obligations and adherence with the Act where these are permitted to be applied e.g. CCS vehicles CO based terms and conditions.

-• Utilising a bespoke set of terms and conditions in relation to Modern Slavery where an alternative contractual adaptation is required (e.g., NEC4 for Construction/FM).
+• Utilising a bespoke set of terms and conditions in relation to Modern Slavery where an alternative contractual adaptation is required (e.g., NEC4).

-• Incorporating the recently published PPN 02/24 (covering the Government’s transparency in supply chains to address the Modern Slavery Act 2015) into its sourcing documents.
+• Incorporating the previously published PPN 02/23 and new PPN 009 (covering the Government’s transparency in supply chains to address the Modern Slavery Act 2015) into its sourcing documents.

-• Including in its kick-off meeting template and Library content, Social Value guidance for pre-procurement launch discussions around the inclusion of Social Value criteria, aligned to the procurement outcomes sought and the associated requirements of PPN 06/20, which also contains relevant Modern Slavery requirements.
+• Social Value guidance for pre-procurement launch discussions around the inclusion of Social Value criteria, aligned to the procurement outcomes sought and the associated requirements of PPN 06/20 PCR2015 and PPN002 PA2023 needs, which also contains relevant Modern Slavery requirements.

-• UKSBS has worked extensively with the Government Policy teams to incorporate into the UKSBS procurement Library (for all procurements after April 2022) a Modern Slavery Assessment Tool (RAMS) which is mandated by the Integrated Corporate Services team (ICS) for all DISIT, DESNZ and UKSBS procurements over £1M, with the option available to the project team to incorporate this aspect for all procurements over £10k, in particular for high-risk categories or geographical locations internationally recognised as being high risk.
-This embedded requirement also places contractual obligations on any supplier to provide a trafficking report during the performance of the contract term, at a frequency set by the Contracting Authority relative to the risk profile.
+• UKSBS has in the past and continues to work extensively with the Government Policy team the PPWG to incorporate into the UKSBS procurement Library (for all procurements after April 2022) a Modern Slavery Assessment Tool (RAMS) which is mandated by the Integrated Corporate Services team (ICS) for all DISIT, DESNZ and UKSBS procurements over £1M, with the option available to the project team to incorporate this aspect for all procurements over £10k, in particular for high-risk categories or geographical locations internationally recognised as being high risk.
+Any monitoring or KPI requirements for bespoke and CCS vehicles will be the subject of pre-procurement launch discussions with the client to place any contractual obligations on any supplier to provide a trafficking report during the performance of the contract term, at a frequency set by the Contracting Authority relative to the risk profile of the procurement.

-• Continued discussions with regards to Modern Slavery via the kick-off meeting template, RAMS and UKSBS Terms and Conditions will provide a gateway for clients to ensure that Modern Slavery is suitably addressed during pre-procurement activities and during the performance of contracts.
+• Continued ongoing discussions with regards to Modern Slavery via the pre-procurement meeting template and RAMS will promote and highlight the MSA whilst provide a gateway for clients, to ensure that Modern Slavery is suitably addressed during pre-procurement activities and during the performance of contracts.

-Where the Company, its clients or suppliers develop any concerns relating to modern slavery (or any other matter) for contracts in operation, they are raised with the CCS and/or UKSBS Procurement Service for investigation and resolution.
-Contract termination is an option if the particular circumstances warrant such action.
+Where the Company, its clients or suppliers develop any concerns relating to modern slavery (or any other procurement compliance matter) prior to or during the procurement evaluation stages or for contracts in performance, these would be referred to the Corporate Commercial team and / or the UKSBS Procurement service for investigation and resolution.
+Contract termination would be an option if the circumstances warrant such action.
+Once fully investigated, the matter may, dependent upon timing (Sec 59 PA2023) or circumstances, be referred to the newly formed PRU department for investigation for any above threshold procurement and any below threshold procurements under the MSA.

-Strategic supplier management is in place as an integral part of CCS and UKSBS category management.
+Strategic supplier management is in place as an integral part of CCS and UKSBS category management, both corporately and where this forms part of its Procurement service delivery to its clients.
 Strategic suppliers are defined as such through a combination of the value, complexity, volume, bespoke nature and impact of the contracts.
 Supplier management includes active performance and risk management, including risks within the supplier’s supply chain.

 Internal Operations